 However, if you pay personal bills from your company, and an agent is assigned to your case (rather than the automated collection group), your company can be breached.
 So long as you pay only business expenses from your business, there is nothing collections can do to get to it.
 Of course, you can pay yourself a W-2 salary and make transfers to ensure you keep a minimum balance in your personal account.
-Any money in the personal account is at risk from levy.
+Any money in the personal account is at risk from the levy.

 Another way to keep the IRS out of your accounts for a time is to move your personal accounts from bank to bank.
 It usually takes the IRS a few months to find a new personal account, so I always recommend changing banks while we plan and organize your OIC or installment agreement.

 I also recommend changing personal banks after you submit a 433-A or 433-B IRS financial statement.
 Once the IRS has your information, they won’t hesitate to use it if you don’t pay up as they feel you should.
-The same applies to starting a new business.
+The same applies to start a new business.
 If you can wait until we submit your financial statement, that will keep them out of your affairs for a time.

 I would not put this in the category of how to make your cash disappear, but it does qualify as the ultimate protection tip:

 The IRS can’t get to cash you have in an offshore corporation.
 So long as the offshore bank you use does not have a branch in the United States, there is no way for the collector to take your money.